 - Members attended the AFP DC Sunset Social, an event to encourage networking and relationship building for fundraisers in the metro area.
-This event featured a special reception to thank AFP Foundation for Philanthropy Every Member Campaign donors, as well as AFP DC Chapter Annual Fund donors who donated more than $100 to the Chapter since 2010.
+For the second year in a row, this event featured a special reception to thank AFP Foundation for Philanthropy Every Member Campaign donors, as well as AFP DC Chapter Annual Fund donors who donated more than $100 to the Chapter since 2010.

-- The Chapter developed improved member communication through enhancing the monthly newsletter (AFP DConnection) and revamping the AFP DC Website.
+- The Chapter revambed our monthly member communication with help from PS Digital enhancing the monthly newsletter (AFP DConnection).

-- Members attended Raising the Bar 2012, a complimentary annual volunteer and member recognition reception, and Chapter Annual Meeting.
+- Over 135 attendes were at Raising the Bar 2013, a complimentary annual volunteer and member recognition reception, and Chapter Annual Meeting.
 Attendees had the opportunity to network and our committed volunteers were recognized.

 Strengthened Our Impact in the Community through Strategic Alliances

-- The eleventh annual National Capital Philanthropy Day, co-chaired by Julie Crudele and AFP DC board member Tycely Williams, CFRE, attracted over 400 nonprofit and business executives and surpassed its financial goal.
-The Chapter honored six awardees in partnership with co-convening organizations, corporate sponsors and nonprofits that participated in the ever-popular Honor Your Own program and developed partner relationships with 2 new National Capital Philanthropy Day sponsors.
+- The twelth annual National Capital Philanthropy Day, co-chaired by Julie Crudele and Carolyn Schmidt, attracted over 400 nonprofit and business executives and surpassed its financial goal.
+The Chapter honored six awardees in partnership with co-convening organizations, corporate sponsors and nonprofits that participated in the ever-popular Honor Your Own program and developed partner relationships with 6 new National Capital Philanthropy Day sponsors.

 - AFP DC deepened relationships with the Center for Nonprofit Advancement, the Foundation Center’s DC office, the National Capital Gift Planning Council, YNPNdc, and Booz Allen Hamilton to offer joint programming and leverage marketing opportunities.

 - We are proud to be the home Chapter of Association of Fundraising Professionals which is headquartered in Arlington.
-Many Chapter members serve on international committees, including former AFP Dc board member, Marshall Ginn, CFRE, who continued his term on the AFP Foundation board, former AFP DC board member and Chapter President, Martha Schumacher, ACFRE who is on the AFP International Board of Directors, and myself who served on the AFP International Board of Directors as the Chapter Presidents Council representative.
+Many Chapter members serve on international committees, including former AFP Dc board member, Marshall Ginn, CFRE, who continued his term on the AFP Foundation board, former AFP DC board member and Chapter President, Martha Schumacher, ACFRE who is chair of the Political Action Committee (PAC), and our past-president, Jaye Lopez Van Soest, CFRE who co-chaired the Diversity and Inclusion Summitt.

 Achieved Greater Financial Stability